 JavaScript instrumentation

 The Antithesis platform can automatically instrument JavaScript code by performing a source transformation after you’ve sent it to us.
 No changes to your source code or build system are required.
-Our instrumentor assumes by default that you are using NodeJS as your runtime – contact us if you would like to use a different runtime.
+Our instrumentor assumes by default that you are using NodeJS as your runtime – contact us if you’d like to use a different runtime.
 We do not support instrumenting JavaScript code that runs in a browser.

 NodeJS